 Katie Rittershaus has been CTL’s teacher of middle-school (grades 5-8) mathematics since 2004; before that she was a familiar presence at the school as a long-term substitute, helping teacher, and advocate for children.
 A passionate mathematician, Katie also holds a B.A. from the University of Southern Maine in women’s studies and took several years of pre-med courses at Regis College and Colorado State University.
 Her students are stand-outs at Mathcounts competitions and in their high school mathematics courses.

-A teacher since 1973, Nancie Atwell is the founder of CTL, chairman of its board, former grades 7-8 teacher of writing, reading, and history and its current writing support teacher.
+A teacher since 1973, Nancie Atwell founded the Center for Teaching and Learning in 1990.
+She is CTL’s former grades 7-8 teacher of writing, reading, and history and its current writing support teacher.
 She is the recipient of the inaugural Global Teacher Prize, chosen by the prominent Global Teacher Prize Academy made up of head-teachers, educational experts, commentators, journalists, public officials, tech entrepreneurs, company directors, and scientists from around the world.
 She is the first classroom teacher to receive the major research awards in the field of language arts, the M.L.A.
 Mina P. Shaughnessy Prize and the N.C.T.E.
 David H. Russell Award.
-She won the Edwin Hoey Award for Outstanding American Middle School English Teacher; was honored by the Library of Congress and River of Words Foundation as Poetry Teacher of the Year; and was awarded an honorary doctorate by the University of New Hampshire.
+She won the NCTE Award for Outstanding American Middle School English Teacher; was honored by the Library of Congress and River of Words Foundation as Poetry Teacher of the Year; and was awarded an honorary doctorate by the University of New Hampshire.
 Nancie is the author of the classic text for teachers In the Middle, now in its third edition, which Thomas Newkirk of the University of New Hampshire describes as the “the greatest book on literacy teaching ever written in this country.”
-Her other titles include Side by Side; Lessons That Change Writers; Naming the World: A Year of Poems and Lessons; The Reading Zone; and Systems to Transform Your Classroom and School, which includes a DVD about CTL.
+Other titles include Side by Side; Lessons That Change Writers; Naming the World: A Year of Poems and Lessons; The Reading Zone; and Systems to Transform Your Classroom and School, which includes a DVD about CTL.
 She edited the anthologies Coming to Know, Understanding Writing, and the first three volumes of the Workshop series.
 Heinemann has produced two DVDs of Nancie and her student writers and readers in action, Writing in the Middle and Reading in the Middle, with all royalties benefiting tuition assistance at CTL.